Sackett family: Three main characters

 Orrin Sackett – Second son of Colburn Sackett.
 Orrin likes people and tries to see the best of them.
 Handsome, witty, and smart, he likes to believe that most people like him, however he can be a bit naive at times.
 Good with a gun, and always ready with a smile and a quote, he's strong willed and completely devoted to his family.
 He is calm during a fight, never getting excited or losing his head, a trait that is in all three brothers.
-Married twice, he killed a member of the Higgins family during a gunfight, only to have Long Higgens come after him on his wedding day.
+Married twice, he killed a member of the Higgins family during a gunfight, only to have Long Higgins come after him on his wedding day.
 Orrin was unarmed, and his new wife jumped in front of him as Higgins fired, killing her.
 Orrin's brother Tyrel killed Higgins, then left Tennessee to avoid further problems.
 Orrin left soon after, promising his mother they'd send for her.
 He then married the treacherous Laura Pritts who tried to use him as part of her bigoted father's land grab in Santa Fe against the settled Mexican landowners.

-Later after she is exposed as a fraud she attempts to lure William Tell into Apache country to rescue her nonexistent son with Orrin, a plan which fails.
-Always honest and straightforward, the fights that Orrin usually finds himself a part of are generally started by his steadfast and unwavering stance on something he believes strongly in.
-A smooth talker, Orrin has no problem making friends, especially of the female persuasion.
-He later was elected sheriff of Santa Fe, New Mexico, where his reputation as a man fair to all ethnicities, Hispanic and Anglo alike, gained him respect.
+After her fraud is exposed, Laura attempts to lure William Tell into Apache country to rescue her nonexistent son with Orrin, a plan which fails.
+Always honest and straightforward, the fights in which Orrin usually finds himself a part are generally started by his steadfast and unwavering attitude toward what he believes in strongly.
+A smooth talker, Orrin has no problem making friends, especially female.
+He was elected sheriff of Santa Fe, New Mexico, where his reputation as a man fair to all ethnicities, Hispanic and Anglo alike, gained him respect.

-In one of the novels, Orrin's ex-wife Laura Pritts has sent men to kill him.
+In one of the novels, Orrin's ex-wife Laura Pritts sends men to kill him.
 As one of his brothers relates it, "Seems like they'd been told they were hunting a lawyer.
 Well, there's lawyers and there's lawyers, just like there was a dentist named Doc Holliday."
 The man died.
-In the film adaptations he is portrayed by Tom Selleck.
+In the film adaptations, Orrin is portrayed by Tom Selleck.